jussihyva/core/core_string/string/README.md

 ## Strings

-The string struct consists of a resizable rawory block `raw` and a length `len`.
+The string struct consists of a resizable memory block `raw` and a length `len`.
 A string is stored in `raw` and is NULL terminated.
-The rawory block migth have a bigger size, but `len` represents the active bytes in the string.
+The memory block migth have a bigger size, but `len` represents the active bytes in the string.

 ```c